What People Teach Us: Rex Tillerson – Taking The Pulse Of The Organization You Lead

 But to completely ignore the ongoing operations and effectiveness is irresponsible.

-The first thing any leader should start with is an internal assessment, both of themselves and their organization.
+The first thing any (new) leader should start with is an internal assessment, both of themselves and their organization.

-Then, what are you really going to make of what’s in front of you?
+Now, after taking into considerations all these points, what are you really going to make of what’s in front of you?